e-oz/MVC/README.md

 Base interfaces, classes to create MVC-designed application

 ###Main concept
-This architecture is designed to be used with Dependency Injection.
-It is not complete application and can be used only as base for building MVC applications.
+It can be used as a base for building MVC applications.
-Here is only 3 classes: RequestParser, Router and TemplatesRenderer (Fallback and Container is just examples), most important here is interfaces.
+Most important thing here is interfaces - base of architecture.

 ###How it works
-Request, parsed in Front Controller, goes to Router, from Router to Controller, Controller fills Response and this Response sends back to user.
+Request, parsed in Front Controller, goes to Router, from Router to Controller, Controller fills the Response and this Response goes back to user.

 ###Dependencies
-Jamm\\ **HTTP**
-Symfony\\ **Twig**
+Jamm\\HTTP
+PHP 5.3+

 ###Example of Front Controller